UmstadAI/Thread-Uploader/README.md

 Before you begin, ensure you have met the following requirements:

 - Python installed on your system.
-- A Discord account with moderation privileges.
+- A Discord bot with moderation privileges.
 - Access to OpenAI and Pinecone services.

 ## Installation